gugo0/numerical-tube-manifolds-CRTBP/README.md

 I'm aware that there are many other methods to find the tube manifolds, more elegant and efficient but also more mathematically complex.
 I wanted to build a methodology that would allow a STEM student of undergraduate level (as was I when I first approached this topic) to calculate these complex trajectories.

-There are:
+You can find the final report of my thesis [here](https://www.researchgate.net/publication/380514048_Numerical_calculation_of_manifolds_of_periodic_orbits_of_the_restricted_three_body_problem), which you can use as reference.
+It is divided into three parts: the necessary theory, the other two explain in detail how to calculate the orbits of the *planar* and *spatial* problem.

-1. The final relation of my thesis, that you can use as reference.
-It is divided in three parts: one for the necessary theory, the other two explain in detail how to calculate the orbits of the *planar* and *spatial* problem.
+In the repository you can find:
-2. The code I've developed to do the calculations.
+1. The code I've developed to do the calculations.
-3. A notebook with a simple example on the tube manifolds of a vertical Lyapunov orbit
+2. A notebook with a simple example on the tube manifolds of a vertical Lyapunov orbit

 ## Aknowledgments
 My thanks go to professor Christos Efthymiopoulos, who has patientelly thought me the complex math of tube manifolds and Hamiltonian dynamics, as well as some tricks in numerical computation.